-The vast majority of these injuries will settle, and the bone heals within 6-8 weeks.
-Occasionally some people have ongoing problems, these can include ongoing pain particularly if the fracture has not healed.
+The vast majority of these injuries will settle, and the bone should heal within 6-8 weeks.
+Occasionally some people have ongoing problems, these can include ongoing pain particularly if the fracture hasn't healed.
+Occasionally fractures which do not heal, need surgery to encourage healing, however this is very uncommon.

-It is important that if you have ongoing problems you contact us as you may require further investigations.
+It is important that if you are having ongoing problems that you contact us as you may require further investigations.
+Most patients will not need further tests.